-Würzburg is another town that is a part of the Romantic road which leads from Würzburg to Füssen, which includes Rothenburg ob der Tauber.
+Würzburg is another town that is a part of Germany’s Romantic Road which leads from Würzburg to Füssen, which includes Rothenburg ob der Tauber.
 These are all some of the most beautiful cities in Bavaria, and each equally romantic.

 The beautiful thing about Würzburg is that it is one of the major wine regions in Bavaria.
 Therefore, there is always a wine festival to find.
 The two times we have been, we found ourselves drinking our way through town with wine!
 The most popular here is the Franconian wine!